GenomicsAotearoa/metagenomics_summer_school/docs/day1/ex1_bash_and_scheduler.md

 ---

 !!! tip  "Quick recap"
+    * We do recommend referring to [NeSI File system,..Symlinks Supplementary material first](http://127.0.0.1:8000/metagenomics_summer_school/supplementary/supplementary_2/)
-    This lesson is a quick recap on basic/essential linux commands and will be covered during the pre-summer school sessions.
-We do recommend reviewing the material on our [Intermediate Shell for Bioinformatics](https://genomicsaotearoa.github.io/shell-for-bioinformatics/) or attending that workshop
+    * This lesson is a quick recap on basic/essential linux commands and will be covered during the pre-summer school sessions.

-!!! pied-piper "Cheat sheet"

-    === "Key commands for navigating around the filesystem are:"

-        - `ls` - list the contents of the current directory
-        - `ls -l` - list the contents of the current directory in more detail
-        - `pwd` - show the location of the current directory
-        - `cd DIR` - change directory to directory DIR (DIR must be in your current directory - you should see its name when you type `ls` OR you need to specify either a full or relative path to DIR)
-        - `cd -` - change back to the last directory you were in
-        - `cd` (also `cd ~/`) - change to your home directory
-        - `cd ..` - change to the directory one level above

-    ===  "Other useful commands:"

-        - `mv` - move files or directories
-        - `cp` - copy files or directories
-        - `rm` - delete files or directories
-        - `mkdir` - create a new directory
-        - `cat` - concatenate and print text files to screen
-        - `more` - show contents of text files on screen
-        - `less` - cooler version of `more`.
-Allows searching (use `/`)
-        - `tree` - tree view of directory structure
-        - `head` - view lines from the start of a file
-        - `tail` - view lines from the end of a file
-        - `grep` - find patterns within files
+    * If you would like to follow through and learn a bit more on this topic, refer to  [Intermediate Shell for Bioinformatics](https://genomicsaotearoa.github.io/shell-for-bioinformatics/) material (or welcome to attend that workshop which will be offered two or three times per year)

 ### Navigating your file system